mattiamanzati/effect-ful-computations/slides.md

 <!--
 Today we're gonna dive together in the world of computations.
-We're gonna start by acknoledge what's the state of the art of building computations with JavaScript, we'll see what problems we may encounter, and finally we'll find a better way to define computations.
+We're gonna start by acknoledge what's the state of the art of building computations with JavaScript, we'll see some problems you may have in your application and don't know about, and finally we'll see if we are satisfied and how to eventually improve the definition of computations.
 -->

 ---